 For many inmates, the initial period of incarceration is a period of extremely high risk.
 As time passes in jail, the risk of suicidal behavior tends to decrease but may rise quickly and suddenly due to transitions that inmates encounter - court dates, visits, receipt of bad news, transfers to other housing units or facilities, and placement in segregated settings.
 Thus, screening should occur at significant transition moments, the results of which should be available to clinical staff to track changes over time.
-A process for recurrent screening based on individual circumstances and events is important because research suggests that many individuals who die by suicide communicate their intent in the period before their deaths.4 That is to say, warning signs of suicide risk and related psychiatric distress are often identifiable with effective screening.
+A process for recurrent screening based on individual circumstances and events is important because research suggests that many individuals who die by suicide communicate their intent in the period before their deaths.
+That is to say, warning signs of suicide risk and related psychiatric distress are often identifiable with effective screening.

 Screening should be systematic and use standardized questionnaires.
-They should be short, valid, and target psychological symptoms and risk factors most appropriate for the correctional settings in which they are used.5 Staff should be trained to ask questions clearly and uniformly, and forms should be available in English, Spanish, and other languages.
-Staff should not rely only on verbal responses, but should be trained to document contextual factors such as behavior and appearance, the inmate's attention to the questions, information from arresting officers, family members, friends, or other individuals associated with the inmate, and other factors that provide important information about suicide risk.
-Finally, documentation of adequate screening is also legal documentation for the protection of both the facility and staff.
+They should be short, valid, and target psychological symptoms and risk factors most appropriate for the correctional settings in which they are used.
+Staff should be trained to ask questions clearly and uniformly, and forms should be available in English, Spanish, and other languages.
+Staff should not rely only on verbal responses, but should be trained to document contextual factors such as behavior and appearance, the inmate's attention to the questions, information from arresting officers, family members, friends,

-3 Hayes, Lindsay M. (2010).
+Hayes, Lindsay M. (2010).
 National study of jail suicide: 20 years later.
 Journal of Correctional Health Care, 18, 233-245.
+"Return to Main Document"